Revealed Price Preference: Theory and Empirical Analysis: Empirical Applications

-In this section, we test our model and conduct welfare analysis on two separate data sets: the U.K. Family Expenditure Survey (FES) and the Canadian Surveys of Household Spending (SHS).
-The aim of the empirical analysis is to show that the data supports the model and to demonstrate that the estimated welfare bounds are informatively tight.
+We test the RAUM and conduct welfare analyses on two repeated cross-sectional data sets: the U.K. Family Expenditure Survey (FES) and the Canadian Surveys of Household Spending (SHS).
+Our aim is to show that the data supports the model and to demonstrate that the estimated welfare bounds are informatively tight.

-We first present the analysis for the FES as it is widely used in the nonparametric demand estimation literature (for instance, by \citet{blundell2008}, \citetalias{kitamura2013}, \citet{hoderlein2014}, \citet{adams2016}, \citet{Kawaguchi}).
-In the FES, about 7000 households are interviewed each year and they report their consumption expenditures in a variety of different commodity groups.
-In addition, the data contains a variety of other demographic information (most of which we do not need nor exploit).
-Consumption bundles are derived from the expenditures by using the annual (real) price indices for these commodity groups taken from the annual Retail Prices Index.
-To directly contrast our analysis with that of \citet{blundell2008}, we follow them and restrict attention to households with cars and children, leaving us with roughly 25\% of the original data.
+We first present the analysis for the FES, which is widely used in the nonparametric demand estimation literature (for instance, by \citet{blundell2008}, \citetalias{kitamura2018}, \citet{hoderlein2014}, \citet{adams2020}, and \citet{Kawaguchi}).
+In the FES, about 7000 households are interviewed each year and they report their consumption expenditures in different commodity groups.
+Following \citet{blundell2008} we derive the real consumption level for each commodity group by deflating it with a price index for that group (which is taken from the annual Retail Prices index).
+Again following \citet{blundell2008}, we restrict attention to households with cars and children, leaving us with roughly 25\% of the original data.
 We implement tests for $3$, $4$, and $5$ composite goods.
-The coarsest partition of $3$ goods--food, services, and nondurables--is precisely what is examined by \citet{blundell2008} (and we use their replication files).
-As in \citetalias{kitamura2013}, we increase the dimension of commodity space by first separating out clothing and then alcoholic beverages from the nondurables.
-Recall that the test of our model involves projecting all the consumption bundles for a given year onto a single budget set corresponding to expenditure 1 (as in \reffig{fig:choice_dis}), and choice probabilities are then estimated by the corresponding sample frequencies.
-It is worth reiterating this strength of our model; since our test can be directly applied to the data, it avoids the layers of smoothing, endogeneity adjustment, and, in some cases, aggregation conditions that characterize other analyses of these data.
+The coarsest partition of $3$ goods---food, services, and nondurables---is precisely what is examined by \citet{blundell2008} (and we use their replication files).
+As in \citetalias{kitamura2018}, we introduce more commodities by first separating out clothing and then alcoholic beverages from the nondurables.